 For time:

-Assuming you have double unders, this one is a pure test of endurance.
-Even the great Rich Froning was crushed by the Triple 3 during the 2014 CrossFit Games.
-Although 300 double unders aren’t particularly challenging for high level CrossFit athletes, they can wear out the calves and feet – the same body parts that will take a beating during the run.
-If you truly want to see where your endurance is, this workout is one of the best tests out there.
+Assuming you can do double unders, this workout is a true test of endurance.
+Even the amazing Rich Froning struggled with the Triple 3 during the 2014 CrossFit Games.
+While 300 double unders may not be too demanding for high-level CrossFit athletes, they can fatigue the calves and feet – the same body parts that take a beating during the run.
+If you want to truly gauge your endurance, this workout is one of the best tests out there.

 BONUS WOD: 2009 Games Chipper